Travis Heying/Wichita Eagle

 Kerri had had good people around all her life, Parker thought.
 A loving husband.
 Church.
 Friends.
 And good parents.
 Not just Mom.
 Dad too.

 The cops said Dennis Rader fancied himself a James Bond character with cover stories—Boy Scout volunteer, congregation president.
-But BTK had also been a good dad, Parker said.
+But the BTK Killer had also been a good dad, Parker said.
 “Maybe it was all a cover story,” she added.
 “But if it was, it was a cover story that actually worked.”

 While betrayed on a level only God can understand, Parker said, Kerri seemed healthy and strong when she left Parker’s care.
 After her daughter, Emilie, was born, Kerri clung to teachings about God’s love.
 But when a sermon on forgiveness was announced at church, she stayed away.
 She had a second child, Ian, in 2011, but her dad’s betrayals kept poisoning her life.
 When Emilie was five, she asked her mother where her grandfather was.